lateefj/shylock/kafka/CONECEPT.rst

 Cluster Consumer / Consumer Group
 ---------------------------------

 Cluster consumer (consumer group) could also easily be read based on a /kafka/topic/consumer_name/messages that provides a stream of kafka messages.
+A message would contain a single byte with the size of the payload ex: [size:payload].

+Another interface could be lines (/kafka/topic/consumer_name/lines) which would take the message and turn it into lines.
+Ideally this would be used for log or data that is in a format that is in a lines separated format (csv, logs, ect).